 Risk Category Description

 Insurance a.
-Pricing, Claims, Reserving and Catastrophe risk
+Pricing, Claims Reserving and Catastrophe risk

 (Underwriting) Risk

 Market (Financial) a.
 Investment Risk

 Risk b.
 Concentration Risk

 c.
 Interest Rate Risk

 d.
 Currency Risk

 Counterparty Risk a.
 Investment Counterparties

 b.
 Default on Premium Payment

 Operational Risk a.
 Outsourcing (principally Henner SAS - a company which provides

-insurance intermediary and third-party administrative services
+insurance intermediary and third-party administrative services)

 b.
 Regulatory and compliance risk

 c.
 IT systems, data security and cyber risk

 d.
 Business continuity planning

 e.
 Mis-selling and market conduct risk

 f.
 Staff recruitment and retention

 Strategic Risk a.
-Brexit - remains a strategic risk but plans are in place to mitigate this.
-An application was submitted to the Prudential Regulatory Authority (the UK regulator) in December 2018 to establish a third country branch.
-This enables the Company to avail of the rights under the UK Temporary Permissions Regime.
-During 2020 the Company actively engaged with the PRA to assist with its application.
-The timing on when the Prudential Regulatory Authority and Financial Conduct Authority (UK regulator) will grant the Company branch authorisation has yet to be determined. b.
-Covid - 19
+Brexit - An application to establish a Third Country Branch in the UK was submitted to the Prudential Regulatory Authority (the UK regulator) in December 2018.
+Since the end of the transition period, the Company operated in the UK under the UK Temporary Permissions Regime.
+The Prudential Regulatory Authority and Financial Conduct Authority (UK regulators) granted the Company Branch authorisation effective 1 January 2022.
+The strategic risk of Brexit has been significantly mitigated as a result of the authorisation. b.
+Covid-19 - the pandemic continues to be a source of strategic risk for the Company in terms of claims volatility, implications for the Company's operating environment and wider economic implications.

 Other Risk a.
 Reputational Risk

 Exposures b.
 Group Risk

 c.
 Aggregate Risk

 d.
 Emerging Risks